DLD Europe 2020

-This year DLD Europe is going online.
-Each day we’re offering Power Talks for your lunch break, starting on September 7, all week long through September 11.
+This year DLD Europe went online.
+Each day we offered Power Talks in time for lunch break, starting on September 7, all week long through September 11.

 Our social media hashtag is #DLDeurope

 Mariya Gabriel’s responsibilities as EU Commissioner include ensuring swift agreement on, and full implementation of, the future Horizon Europe program; ensuring investment flows for disruptive research and breakthrough innovations, including through the European Innovation Council; developing the European Research Area in cooperation with Member States; leading the Commission’s work on a European Education Area by 2025; raising awareness of disinformation and other online threats; ensuring full implementation of the New European Agenda for Culture; promoting sport for inclusion and well-being.

 Elisabeth is investing on behalf of Acton Capital in game-changing companies and digitally native brands, including The Female Company (GER), KOIO Collective (US) and ArtNight (GER).
 Prior to Acton Capital, Elisabeth was leading a €200m coinvestment programme at the European Investment Bank (EIB) and worked on bank recapitalisation for the European Stability Mechanism.
 She holds a Harvard MBA degree with honors, an M.Sc. from London School of Economics with Distinction, a Diplôme from Sciences Po Paris, and is an alumna of the German National Merit Foundation.

 Born in Tartu, Estonia, Sutt has lived in Tallinn for over 20 years.
 He also lived in the U.S. and Luxembourg for nearly ten years.
 He has more than 25 years of international finance and banking experience.
 Sutt describes himself a liberal who stands for freedom and democratic values both at home and in the world.
 He supports a strong Estonian economy that gives everybody an opportunity for self-realisation.